Gold, Silver, Bronze Health Insurance Product Tiers

 The Basic health insurance plan

-If you're young and healthy and only want some level of coverage in case of an accident, the Bronze hospital plan might be for you.
+If you're young and healthy and only want some level of coverage in case of an accident, the Basic hospital plan might be for you.
 This plan also includes restrictive coverage for rehabilitation, hospital psychiatric services and palliative care.
 Generally, Basic health insurance will help you avoid the Medicare Levy Surcharge (MLS) and Lifetime Health Cover (LHC) loading.

 Compare the four private health insurance tiers